-This are a few hints how sp_test works internally.
-It halps to extend it with new test classes
+Here are a few hints on how sp_test works internally.
+It helps to extend it with new test classes

-When you want to test a SAML2 entity with this tool you need following things:
+When you want to test a SAML2 entity with this tool, you need the following things:

 - 1. The Test Driver Configuration, an example can be found in tests/idp_test/config.py - 2.
 Attribute Maps mapping URNs, OIDs and friendly names - 3.
 Key files for the test tool - 4.
 A metadata file representing the tool - 5.
 The Test Target Configuration file describes how to interact with the entity to be tested.
 The metadata for the entity is part of this file.
 An example can be found in tests/idp_test/test_target_config.py.